 Depending on what you are looking to achieve, 2-5% soy flour to the amount of wheat flour used is best.

 Soy flour, especially soy flour that’s been lechithinated, is used as a cheap alternative to dairy products.
-It enhances the dough without the risk of lactose intolerance, milk allergies and making the product vegan friendly.
+It enhances the dough without the risk of lactose intolerance, and milk allergy and also makes the product vegan friendly.
 This ingredient contains calcium and vitamin A, which are essential for bone health and eye development.

 Yet soy flour can only replace part of the properties of an egg.
 They are much more complicated than this.
 Therefore it should be used in conjunction with other enhancers.